demna-miqava/ecwid-ecommerce-store/README.md

 ## Environment Setup

-1. Copy the example environment file:
+1. Copy the example environment file

 2. Configure your Ecwid credentials in `.env`:
    ```